SBCV celebrates 25 years of church planting at annual homecoming

 This marks a combined total of 50 new SBCV churches, bringing the total number of affiliated churches to 864.

-Current SBCV President Rob Pochek, senior pastor First Baptist Church of Charlottesville, Va., was unanimously approved by messengers for a second term.
+Current SBCV President Rob Pochek, senior pastor of First Baptist Church of Charlottesville, Va., was unanimously approved by messengers for a second term.

 Messengers then unanimously approved a new slate of officers to serve with Pochek.